Boreas618/Notes/artificial-intelligence/constraint-satisfaction-problems.md

 **2-Consistency:** for each pair of nodes, any consistent assignment to one can be extended to the other.

-**K-Consistency:** for any set of k nodes in the CSP, a consistent assignment to any subset of $k − 1$ nodes guarantees that the $k$ th node will have at least one consistent value.
+**K-Consistency:** for any set of k nodes in the CSP, a consistent assignment to any subset of $$k − 1$$ nodes guarantees that the $$k$$ th node will have at least one consistent value.

-**Strong K-consistency:** A graph that is strong k-consistent possesses the property that any subset of k nodes is not only k-consistent but also $k − 1,k − 2,...,1$ consistent as well.
+**Strong K-consistency:** A graph that is strong k-consistent possesses the property that any subset of k nodes is not only k-consistent but also $$k − 1,k − 2,...,1$$ consistent as well.

 Strong n-consistency means we can solve without backtracking.